2vg/sympho/README.md

     - `leave` :</br>Leave from the current channel.

-    - `play <url>, play with file upload` :</br>Start to play music. supported some site, support playlist, and file upload
+    - `play <url>, play with file upload` :</br>
+      Start to play music. supported some site, support playlist, and file upload.</br>
+      if passed playlist url and passed it with "shuffle" or "random" as second argments, playlist queue will be shuffled.

     - `stop` :</br>Stop to the music currently playing(if there) and queue will be empty.